Bayesian estimation of discretely observed multi-dimensional diffusion processes using guided proposals: Introduction

 \item The innovation process is defined using the proposal process.
 As a result, in our algorithm (Cf.\ algorithm \ref{alg1}), the innovations actually never need to be computed.
 This implies that our method can also cope with the case where $\si$ is not a square matrix (which is not the case for example in \cite{Fuchs}).

-\item We illustrate our work using linear guided proposals as introduced in \cite{Schauer}.
-In section \ref{sec:choiceguided} we give general guidelines on the construction of these proposals using four examples.
+\item We illustrate our work using linear guided proposals as introduced in \cite{Schauer} and the proposals introduced in \cite{DelyonHu}.
+In section \ref{sec:choiceguided} we give general guidelines on the construction of these proposals.
+In section \ref{sec:fitz} we show that not taking into account the drift of the diffusion can lead to extremely small acceptance probabilities for bridges.

 \item Though we derive all our results in a continuous time setup, for implementation purposes integrals in likelihood ratios and solutions to stochastic differential equations need to be approximated on a finite grid.
-As the drift of our proposal bridges has a singularity near its endpoint, we introduce a time-change and space-scaling of the proposal process that allows for numerically accurate discretisation and evaluation of the likelihood. \end{itemize}
+As the drift of our proposal bridges has a singularity near its endpoint, we introduce a time change and scaling that allows for numerically accurate discretisation and evaluation of the likelihood. \end{itemize}

-We believe the approach with linear guided proposals can be extended to the case of partially observed diffusions, where for example some components of the diffusion are unobserved.
-Extension to this case is part of on-going research.
+The approach with linear guided proposals can be extended to the case of partially observed diffusions, where for example some components of the diffusion are unobserved.
+Though the problem becomes much harder, the underlying structure for constructing an algorithm is the same.
+For details we refer to \cite{vdm-schauer}.